 The subject of “protecting the garden from extreme heat” was never something I thought I would be writing about on my blog.

 That’s because our average temperature for June in the Seattle area is 66 degrees F. with 6 days of rain.
-So I rarely think about what implications the hot temperatures (reaching over 95 degrees F.) could do on the garden, especially in the early summer.
+So I rarely think about what implications the hot temperatures (reaching over 95 degrees F.) could have in the garden, especially in the early summer.

-We definitely were not prepared for the record-breaking heatwave that took place in the Pacific Northwest last year.
+We were not prepared for the record-breaking heatwave that took place in the Pacific Northwest last year.
 And neither were the plants in the garden (I’m in garden zone 8B).
 I was mainly concerned about the sweet peas, snap peas, and hydrangeas.

 I’m a self-taught hobby gardener, not a Master Gardener.
 Everything I share with you on my blog is my personal opinion and things that worked for me along the way.